csv library provides predicates for reading and writing CSV

 | ?- csv(keep, comma, true)::read_file('test_files/crlf_ending.csv', Rows).
 Rows = [[aaa,bbb,ccc],[zzz,yyy,xxx]] ?

-Alternatively, The CSV data can be saved using a public and dynamic object predicate.
+Alternatively, The CSV data can be saved using a public and dynamic object predicate (that must be previously declared).
 For example:

 Given a predicate representing a table, the predicate data can be written to a file or stream.
 For example: